Chebannich/Chebannich/README.md

 ### 👨‍💻 About Me :

-I am 26 years old and I am from the city of Odessa, now I'm live in Slovakia.
-As an IT student, I studied many programming languages such as C++, C, PHP, JAVA, etc., but Web development, namely Frontend, fell into my soul, and I began to study it in detail.
+Hi there, my name is Stanislav, but everyone calls me Stas.
+I’m 26 years old, I was born and raised in a small town in the Odessa region.

+There I graduated from school and then successfully passed the exams and entered the ONPU with a degree in Systems Engineering.

+In the first two years of study at the university I became acquainted with programming in general and with languages such as C++, C, JAVA and others.

-I even managed to complete several freelance orders, but unfortunately after university I couldn’t find a job in this industry and I took another job to earn money.
+In the third year of study, they started teaching us Web Development and it sank into my soul.
+I began to study this area in more detail and even completed several freelance projects.
+But unfortunately, after graduating from university, I was never able to find a job in this specialty, which is why I went to another field.
-After leaving Ukraine, I again set out to become an excellent front-end developer!

-At this time I has been taking a course from RS School!
+In mid-2021, I got a job at the American logistics company Auto Transport Chicago, where I still work successfully.
+Thanks to this job, I learned English well, which now helps me study on a course from RS School.

+After the start of the war, I had to leave Ukraine, and currently I’m with my family living in Slovakia.
+Here I reset my goal to become a front-end developer.
+Now I try to devote all my free time to studying new technologies in this area and rs school helps me a lot with this.

+Thanks to my diligence and discipline, I am good at learning new things.

+Now my goal is to get a job as a web developer, get acquainted with working in a team and improve my skills.

 ---